 On WordPress CMS sites, there are thousands and thousands of plugins available, both free and paid, that you can add to your site.
 Because the software is open source, developers all over the world are able to create plugins to add custom functionality to WordPress sites.

 WordPress.com sites have ads on them — this is one of the ways they make money, being a commercial enterprise.
 You can’t control what ads show up on your site, and you don’t earn any revenue from them.
-You must pay annual fees to remove the ads.
+You must have at least a personal Plan ($60 per year) to remove the ads.

 You cannot place your own ads on the site, not even Google Adsense.